Abdominal CT: Windows basics

 Each window setting is defined by specific numbers in Hounsfield units.
 Put simply, each radiology image has more information than can be shown in a single grey scale image.
 Changing the window settings allows you to shift the grey scale range so you can completely evaluate all important structures in an image.
 You can think of this as viewing the same image through different lenses, where each lens allows you to see different structures in better detail.

 Changing the window settings is more than just adjusting the brightness of the image.
-It changes what structures you see the best.
+It changes which structures you see best.
 Below, the soft tissue, bone, and lung windows have been applied to the same axial CT image.

 Abdominal CT window settings basic